JAndrassy/ArduinoOTA/README.md

 The ArduinoOTA library bundled with ESP8266 and ESP32 Arduino packages works only with native WiFi libraries.
 This library allows to upload a sketch to esp8266 or esp32 over Ethernet with Ethernet or UIPEthernet library.
 Upload over the native WiFi library works too.

 To use this library instead of the bundled library, the bundled library must be removed from the boards package library folder.
 To override the configuration of OTA upload in platform.txt, copy the platform.local.txt file from extras folder of this library next to platform.txt file in boards package installation folder.
 Packages are located in ~/.arduino15/packages/ on Linux and %userprofile%\AppData\Local\Arduino15\packages\ on Windows (AppData is a hidden folder).

-The esp8266 boards package has bundled Ethernet library.
-It is an old version of the Arduino Ethernet library which works only with W5100 chips.
-It is better to remove it from boards package and install the Ethernet library from Library Manager in IDE.

 This library supports SPIFFS upload to esp8266 and esp32, but the IDE plugins have the network upload tool hardcoded to espota.
 It can't be changed in configuration.
 To upload SPIFFS, call the plugin in Tools menu and after it fails to upload over network, go to location of the created bin file and upload the file with arduinoOTA tool from command line.
 The location of the file is printed in the IDE console window.
 Upload command example (linux):
 ```